plusoneli/Big-Data/README.md

 # NLTK Analysis Program
 This program is designed to evaluate the attitude on crawled text data from Twitter.

-First, import pandas for graphing purpose import pandas as pd
+# Import pandas for graphing purpose
+import pandas as pd

-Second, separate out the 'text' column from crawled csv file. df = pd.read_csv('forestfire.csv',encoding = "ISO-8859-1") reviews = df[['text']]
+# Separate out the 'text' column from crawled csv file.
+df = pd.read_csv('forestfire.csv',encoding = "ISO-8859-1")
+reviews = df[['text']]